Convergence of Dirichlet Forms for MCMC Optimal Scaling with Dependent Target Distributions on Large Graphs: Optimal scaling for the RWM algorithm

-Most probability distributions $\pi_n (=\pi_{V_n})$ on $\mathbb{R}^{V_n}$ can be approximated by the discrete-time Markov chain $X^n$ generated by the MH algorithm.
+Most probability distributions $\pi_n (=\pi_{V_n})$ on $\mathbb{R}^{V_n}$ can be approximated by the discrete-time Markov chain $X^n$ generated by the RWM algorithm.
 The Markov chain has $\pi_n$ as its equilibrium distribution.
 The states of the chain after deleting the initial ``burn-in" steps are then used as samples from $\pi_n$.
 That is, if the initial state $X^n(0)$ is not distributed according to $\pi_n$, mixing time analysis is involved which analyzes the limiting behavior of the chain as $t\rightarrow \infty$.
 However, the optimal scaling problem is in another perspective that focuses on the asymptotic analysis as $n\rightarrow \infty$.
 Hence, in optimal scaling literature, initial values are mainly assumed to be distributed as $\pi_n$, which will be the case in this paper.
-We consider the MH algorithm with a symmetric kernel, which is the most common MH algorithm and even has its own name as the random walk Metropolis algorithm.
-Given that $X^n$ is time-homogeneous, we only need to describe its first step while the rest steps follow immediately from its Markov property.
+Given that $X^n$ is time-homogeneous, we only need to describe its first step while the remaining steps follow immediately from its Markov property.

 Generate the $n$-dimensional initial value $x^n(0)$ according to $\pi_n$.
 Let $U$ be a uniform random variable on $[0,1]$.
 Suppose that $R=(R_i)_{i=1}^{\infty}$ is a sequence of i.i.d. random variables having a symmetric probability density function (PDF) $\varphi(\cdot)$ and unit variance.
 We note that the PDF of the normal distribution is a popular choice of $\varphi(\cdot)$, but we do not restrict it here.
 Denote $R^n=(R_1,\ldots,R_n)$.
 We let $X^n(0)$, $R^n$ and $U$ be independent of each other.
-Denote the density of $\pi_n$ as
+Denote the density of $\pi_n$ (also known as the Radon–Nikodym derivative) as

 The first step $X^n(1)$ is generated as follows

 where $A_n=1$ if $U<a_n(X^n(0), X^n(0)+\sigma_nR^n)$ and $A_n=0$ otherwise, with